dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_7.md

   The goal is to give a coherent modified definition for PLCS.
 - Is the control-state reachability (covering) still decidable for PLCS?
   Give a proof (find a WQO which is compatible with the new semantics) or a counterexample.
+  (hint: the channels can grow unbounded but they only reliably store a finite amount of information.)